scottalford75/Remora-docs/docs/source/software/linuxcnc-installation.rst

     sudo apt-get update

-g) To enable VNC, open the raspberry pi config editor
+g) To enable VNC, open the raspberry pi config editor and enable VNC.

 .. code-block::

     sudo raspi-config

-2b.
-Boot the Pi and open a terminal
 3. Add the LinuxCNC Archive Signing Key to the apt keyring

 .. code-block::